Writing the Perfect Script the “Made to Stick” Way.

 1. The Challenge Plot: This is the classic underdog, rags to riches, or sheer willpower triumphing over adversity.
 The key element of the Challenge plot is that the obstacles seem daunting to the protagonists.

-2. The Connection Plot: A story about people who develop a relationship that bridges a gap racial, class, ethnic, religious, demographic, or otherwise.
-E.g., the Mean Joe Greene commercial of the 1970s where he make friends with a scrawny young white kid.
+2. The Connection Plot: A story about people who develop a relationship that bridges a gap: racial, class, ethnic, religious, demographic, or otherwise.
+E.g., the Mean Joe Greene commercial in the 1970s where Joe make friends with a scrawny young white kid.
 All connection plots inspire us in social ways.
-They make us want to help others, but more tolerant of others, work with others, love others.
+They make us want to help others, be more tolerant of others, work with others, love others.

 3. The Creativity Plot: This involves someone making a mental breakthrough, solving a longstanding puzzle, or attacking a problem in an innovative way.